patrickkettner/opal-webpack/README.md

 ### Code Splitting

-The code splitting feature of Webpack has not been extensively tested.
-What's for certain is that you cannot define vendor entry points for load path loaded files unless you use an absolue path.
+The code splitting feature of Webpack has not been extensively tested with opal `require` statements.
+What's for certain is that you cannot define vendor entry points for load path loaded files unless you use an absolute path.
 Example:

 ```js
 module.exports = {